Tractable Exclusion Zones for Instant-Runoff Voting on Trees and Beyond: Hardness beyond trees and beyond IRV (SFE)

 Hence, there exists a deletion set ${\sf D} \subseteq {\sf C} \setminus {\sf Z}$ such that a candidate in ${\sf Z}$ wins the election.
 By definition, this implies that ${\sf Z}$ is not an exclusion zone.

 \end{proof}

-We point out that the assumption that ${\mathcal{R}}$ is rank-based in the statement of Theorem \textbf{({\sf coNP}-Hardness of ${\mathcal{R}}$-{\sc Exclusion} under {\sf SFE})} is, first, implicitly present in Definition~\ref{strong forced elimination}: {\sf SFE} says informally that if certain ranking conditions are met, then a candidate is eliminated regardless of other rankings.
+We point out that the assumption that ${\mathcal{R}}$ is rank-based in the statement of Theorem \ref{thm:hardness-decision} is, first, implicitly present in Definition~\ref{strong forced elimination}: {\sf SFE} says informally that if certain ranking conditions are met, then a candidate is eliminated regardless of other rankings.
 This only makes sense if outcomes depend on rankings.
-Second, Lemma (\textbf{Abstract {\sf RX3C} Encoding Lemma}) implicitly uses the fact that agreement on rankings implies the same elimination behavior; this is exactly rank-basedness.
-The assumption that ${\mathcal{R}}$ is rank-based is not invoked in the proof of Theorem (\textbf{{\sf coNP}-Hardness of ${\mathcal{R}}$-{\sc Exclusion} under {\sf SFE}}) since we only reason about forced eliminations guaranteed by {\sf SFE}, which are invariant across all profiles satisfying certain ranking constraints.
+Second, Lemma \ref{lem:rx3c-abstract} implicitly uses the fact that agreement on rankings implies the same elimination behavior; this is exactly rank-basedness.
+The assumption that ${\mathcal{R}}$ is rank-based is not invoked in the proof of Theorem \ref{thm:hardness-decision} since we only reason about forced eliminations guaranteed by {\sf SFE}, which are invariant across all profiles satisfying certain ranking constraints.
 So rank-basedness is already baked into {\sf SFE} and does not need to be invoked again.